 Microsoft Edge (Chromium) support in Pega Robotic Automation

-Keep in mind the following limitations as you use Robot Studio to interrogate and automate Microsoft Edge:
+Keep in mind the following considerations as you use Robot Studio to interrogate and automate Microsoft Edge.

 Using Microsoft Group Policy to control Edge policies